TylonHH/OpenSpeech/README.md

 <a href="https://www.buymeacoffee.com/binuengoor" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 ---
-#### Collaborations
+#### Contributing
-- I am not a trained programmer.
+- Contributions are welcome!
+I am not a trained programmer.
 I put this together with the help of ai.
 So any help to make the application better or cleaner is welcome.

+#### License
+This project is licensed under the terms of the MIT license.

 (c) Binu Pradeep 2024